LedgerHQ/ledger-live/libs/ledger-live-common/src/families/bitcoin/docs/Troubleshooting.md

 #### Debugging Steps
 1. **Find Account ID in Ledger Live:** Look for a unique ID in the account's settings page.
 2. **Check `app.json` File:** This file contains all account IDs in the current Ledger Live.
-3. **Bitcoin ID Components:** For Bitcoin, the ID contains currency id(bitcoin, dogecoin...) and xpub and a derivation mode (legacy, segwit, native_segwit, taproot). e.g. `js:2:bitcoin:xpub6C3xxFdpsuBPQegeJHvf1G6YMRkay4YJCERUmsWW3DbfcREPeEbcML7nmk79AMgcCu1YkC5CA2s1TZ5ubmVsWuEr7N97X6z2vtrpRzvQbhG:native_segwit`
+3. **Bitcoin ID Components:** For Bitcoin, the ID contains a currency id(bitcoin, dogecoin...) and a xpub and a derivation mode (legacy, segwit, native_segwit, taproot). e.g. `js:2:bitcoin:xpub6C3xxFdpsuBPQegeJHvf1G6YMRkay4YJCERUmsWW3DbfcREPeEbcML7nmk79AMgcCu1YkC5CA2s1TZ5ubmVsWuEr7N97X6z2vtrpRzvQbhG:native_segwit`
 4. **Retrieve Account Data:** Use CLI tool with the ID to get the account's UTXOs, transactions, and balance.

 ##### Example Commands